lsst-dm/dmtn-013/index.rst

 .. code-block:: cython

-    from _basics.pxd cimport Doodad as _Doodad
+    from _basics cimport Doodad as _Doodad

 to the top of the ``.pxd`` file.
 Then ``_Doodad`` refers to the C++ class while ``Doodad`` can be used for Python.